Barrie, J. M. (1925). In Masson, Rosaline (1925). I Can Remember Robert Louis Stevenson. 2nd Edition. Edinburgh/London: Chambers.

 [c.1970 Heather on Fire (BBC Scotland) (N); dramatization in which S appears as a character; more information required]

-See also Biographical documentary films which often contain the voice of Stevenson or portrayal of him by an actor.
+See also Biographical documentary films which often contain representations of Stevenson voiced or portrayed on-screen by an actor.

 H = Hammerton, J.A.
 (1910).
 Stevensoniana.
 Edinburgh: Grant.